Key Takeaways

 Making Healthy Choices at the Grocery Store for Your Bariatric Diet

-Making the right food choices while grocery shopping may help you stick to a nutritious diet during the week.
+Making the right food choices while grocery shopping can help you build a bariatric meal plan that’s easy to follow.

-Start with creating a meal and subsequent shopping list for the upcoming week.
-This will help avoid impulse purchases.
+Start with creating one meal and subsequent shopping list for the upcoming week.
+This will help limit impulse purchases.

 Eating Out On a Post-Bariatric Surgery Diet